 WHY IS THE 1964 AGREEMENT A TRAP TODAY?

 In 1964, Zambia was not a unitary state!
-In fact, it was styled as a federation because Barotseland would enjoy self-government in which it would have its own parliament, laws, courts, treasury, etc. and these did not have to be aligned to the system prevailing elsewhere in Zambia.
+In fact, it was styled as a federation of sorts because Barotseland would enjoy self-government in which it would have its own parliament, laws, courts, treasury, etc. and these did not have to be aligned to the system prevailing elsewhere in Zambia.

 However, after independence, the Zambian government began to amend the constitution in order to align the governance of Barotseland with the rest of Zambia, so much that by 1969, the 1964 agreement had virtually been annulled using these constitutional changes!